 1. State Your Goals

-Establish clear, quantifiable short and long-term goals so you know we’re you’re headed.
+Establish clear, quantifiable short and long-term goals so you know where you’re headed.
 Maintain and communicate clear priorities to your team.
 Live by the adage: “Without a plan, all activity looks like progress.”

 2. Align Your Reporting